 532nm: for treatment of epidermal pigmentation such as freckles, solar lentigo, epidermal melasma, etc.(mainly for red and brown pigmentation)

-1064nm: for treatment of tattoo removal, dermal pigmentation, and treating certain pigmentary conditions such as Nevus of Ota and Hori’s Nevus. (mainly for black and blue pigmentation)
+1064nm: for treatment of tattoo removal, dermal pigmentation, and certain pigmentary conditions such as Nevus of Ota and Hori’s Nevus. (mainly for black and blue pigmentation)

 1320nm: skin whitening, freckle, acne, face blackhead/black spot removal.